 Winding road after the merge of South/North Gate Roads.

-We begin this climb .3 miles outside the park entrance (South Gate Rd) in the community of Diablo, just east of Danville, CA. The climb starts at the end of a rural residential area and for the remainder of the 10 1/2 miles we travel through a very rural oak studded open space California State Park.
+We begin this climb 0.3 miles outside the park entrance (South Gate Road) in the community of Diablo, just east of Danville, CA. The climb starts at the end of a rural residential area and for the remainder of the 10.5 miles we travel through a very rural oak studded open space California State Park.

 Golden Gate Bridge center top

 Mt.
-Tamalpais is the bump on the mountain range upper center-right
+Tamalpais is the highpoint in the background upper right center.

-Parking is difficult (if you are driving from out of area and just doing the climb) in the park and within a 1-2 mile perimeter outside of it in the bordering residential areas.
-We recommend parking at Rock City Live Oak camping and parking area just past the ranger kiosk at mile 3.9 ($10 parking and day use fee - no charge for cyclists as of May, 2015).
+If you are driving from out of the area and just doing the climb, parking is difficult in the park and within a 1-2 mile perimeter outside of it in the bordering residential areas.
+We recommend parking at Rock City Live Oak Camping and Parking area just past the ranger kiosk at mile 3.9 ($10 parking and day use fee -- no charge for cyclists as of November 2019).

-The roadway surface is exceptional and while there is moderate vehicular traffic along the climb, our experience (3 times up Diablo) is that traffic travels at or near the posted 20 mph speed limit and this is a very safe route.
+Roadway Surface and Traffic Report: The roadway surface is exceptional and while there is moderate vehicular traffic along the climb, our experience in five times up Diablo is that traffic travels at or near the posted 20 mph speed limit, making this a very safe route.
 You will also likely encounter many cyclists along the climb.
 Be sure to turn right onto Summit Road at the North and South Gate junction (mile 6).